bahamas10/sombra/06-a-moment-in-crime/README.md

 Lumerico Login
 --------------

-Now here's the awesome part - we can now login to the Lumerico website using the above username and password.
+This is where it gets fun - we can now login to the Lumerico website using the above username and password!
+Sombra's turning us into the hackers?
+Using us as her personal army?

 Login page: https://lumerico.mx/login